port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/project-management/jira/jira.md

 # Jira

-Our Jira integration allows you to import `issues`, `sprints`, `boards` and `projects` from your Jira cloud account into Port, according to your mapping and definition.
+Our Jira integration allows you to import `issues` and `projects` from your Jira cloud account into Port, according to your mapping and definition.

 :::info Jira cloud only
 This integration supports `Jira Cloud` at the moment.
 To integrate Port with `Jira Server`, use [Port's webhook integration](/build-your-software-catalog/custom-integration/webhook/examples/jira-server).